8663156420

 Wrap your water heater with an insulation blanket.
 Who doesn’t like to be warm and cozy – even your water heater does!
 If you have an older water heater, you may want to wrap it in a special thermal blanket specifically made for hot water heaters.
 Before wrapping your hot water heater in a blanket, consider where it is stored to determine if it will help you save energy.
 If it’s in a basement, garage or other area where the space is colder than normal indoor temperatures, an unwrapped water heater could cause greater heat loss and increased energy use.
 In this case, wrapping your water heater can be an inexpensive solution to help save on your water heating costs.

 Keep an eye out for a leaking water heater tank.
-A leaking water heater may seem like just a minor nuisance, but it can quickly turn into a big problem.
+A leaking water heater may seem like a minor nuisance, but it can quickly become a big problem.
 You’re not only wasting water, but it may be an indication your water heater is failing.
 Even a small amount of water can cause damage to your floors, sub-floors and walls.
 Be on the lookout underneath the tank for moisture, drips or a trail of rusty water.

 Change the way you do laundry.
 You’ve heard it before, but washing and drying full loads of laundry can help you save energy (and this same advice goes for your dishwasher too!).
 If you must wash a small load, use the appropriate water-level setting.
 Also, try washing your laundry in cold water.
 If you use hot water, your water heater will be using energy to heat the water in your washing machine.